Sud-Est (department): 2010 earthquake

-Environnement
+Environment

 The S-E shares the La Visite National Park with the West.
 Around Belle-Anse the S-E harbors the Three Lagoons National Park.

 Economy

-With a sizable port like Jacmel and direct access to the Dominican Republic, the S_E has great potential for economic development, especially in tourism and arts.
+With a sizable port like Jacmel and direct access to the Dominican Republic, the S-E has great potential for economic development, especially in tourism and arts.

 Tourism and Arts

 Jacmel, Marigot, and Belle-Anse have the capacity to receive tourists.

 Raymond-des-Bains is a famous beach in the department.

-Jacmel has a notable carnival activity in the Caribbean region10, and one of its characters (the robalagallina, imitation or caricature of the planter's wife) has been adopted by the carnival of the Dominican Republic11.
+Jacmel has a notable carnival activity in the Caribbean region, and one of its characters (the robalagallina, imitation or caricature of the planter's wife) has been adopted by the carnival of the Dominican Republic.
 The festive behavior of the Jacmelians earned them international fame.

 During the Easter celebrations, a great parade of rara bands under the rhythms of petro and congo, is organized there.
-The civil authorities organize it in order to promote Haitian culture which is closely linked to that of southern Africa.
+The civil authorities organize it in order to promote Haitian culture which is closely linked to that of West/Central Africa.

 Jacmel is also known for its manifestations of the patronal feast on the first of May each year.
 It is the feast of the patron saint of the city, Saint Jacques and Saint Philippe.
 During this festival, the musical groups of Haiti meet in Jacmel and its surroundings for concerts which are called in Haitian Creole "ball".
 On May 18, the Jacmeliens celebrate their flag with large parades of brass bands throughout the city.
 In November Jacmel perpetuates the traditional "Feast of the Dead" (November 1 and 2).

 Jacmel also hosts a Francophone film festival in 201912,13, and a festival dedicated to jazz.